nightbot/docs/commands/filters.md

 > !filters caps limit 8

-will change the current limit of caps before timeout to 8
+will change the current limit of caps to 8

 > !filters links message No Links!